JohnGooler/symanteclog/readme.md

 Get the security log from Symantec IDS/IPS and find the IP-address that attacked.

-Then add those IPs to mikrotik firewall through SSH.
+Then add those IPs to mikrotik firewall through API or SSH.

 Install Python Dependencies: